 When did Enoch begin to walk with God?
-The Hebrew text is fluid, so I wouldn't die for this point, but it seems to indicate that Enoch began to walk with God after he became a father.
-The implication being, prior to this he did not.
-For sixty-five years Enoch walked without God.
+The Hebrew text is fluid, so I wouldn't die for this point, but it seems to indicate that Enoch began to walk with God right after he became a father.
+The implication being, prior to this he did not, so for sixty-five years Enoch walked without God, but then his walk changed.

 I've seen this myself.
-When a person becomes a parent, all of a sudden they begin to think seriously about God, perhaps for the first time in their life.
+When a person becomes a parent for the first time, all of a sudden they begin to think some new thoughts, and often they start thinking seriously about God, perhaps for the first time in their life.
 Why?
-Because as they look into the cradle they become overwhelmed with a sense of their responsibility.
-And their inadequacy!
+Because as they look into the cradle they become overwhelmed with a sense of responsibility, and inadequacy.

-"Woa!
-I'm responsible to raise this baby in this world?!
+"Whoa!
+How am I ever going to raise this baby in this world?!
 I can't do it!
 I need help!"

 And help is available, divine help.
 Aren't you glad?
 And those who walk with God avail themselves of God's help, just like Enoch did.
+By the way, a walk begins with a first step, doesn't it?
+And so walking with God begins with a first step, the step of admitting your need for Him and His unmerited help.

 A third insight about Enoch's walk with God...